 Born in a public library in Morocco where his father was a janitor, Abdellah Taïa is an acclaimed novelist and filmmaker who lives in Paris, but sets his latest novel in his home country.
 With deep lyricism and erotic energy, Infidels follows the life of Jallal, a young gay Muslim who is the son of a prostitute witch doctor.
 The mother and son struggle as outsiders inside their Islamic world until Jallal moves to Belgium and becomes a jihadist.
 Taia discusses this powerful story about love and belonging with Steven Reigns, the first City Poet of West Hollywood.

-Steven Reigns is a Los Angeles-based poet, educator, and was appointed the first City Poet Laureate of West Hollywood (2014-2016).
+Steven Reigns is a Los Angeles-based poet and educator and was appointed the first City Poet Laureate of West Hollywood (2014-2016).
 Alongside over a dozen chapbooks, he has published the collections Inheritance and Your Dead Body is My Welcome Mat.
-He holds a BA in Creative Writing from the University of South Florida, a Master of Clinical Psychology from Antioch University, and is a ten-time recipient of City of Los Angeles Department of Cultural Affairs’ Artist in Residency Grant.
+He holds a BA in Creative Writing from the University of South Florida, a Master of Clinical Psychology from Antioch University, and is a ten-time recipient of the City of Los Angeles Department of Cultural Affairs Artist in Residency Grant.
 He edited My Life is Poetry, featuring his students in the first-ever autobiographical poetry workshop for LGBT seniors, and has taught writing workshops around the country to LGBT youth and people living with HIV.
 Currently he is touring The Gay Rub, an exhibition of rubbings from LGBT landmarks.